spidermana/spidermana.github.io/_posts/2018-08-09-ROPgadgets工具.md

-		    -c, --checkUpdateChecks if a new version is available --binary <binary>Specify a binary filename to analyze --opcode <opcodes>   Search opcode in executable segment --string <string>Search string in readable segment
-		    --memstr <string>Search each byte in all readable segment --depth <nbyte>  Depth for search engine (default 10) --only <key> Only show specific instructions
-		    --filter <key>   Suppress specific instructions
+		    -c, --checkUpdateChecks if a new version is available --binary <binary>Specify a binary filename to analyze --opcode <opcodes>   Search opcode in executable segment --string <string>Search string in readable segment  #！！！！ --memstr <string>Search each byte in all readable segment   #！！！！ --depth <nbyte>  Depth for search engine (default 10) --only <key> Only show specific instructions  #！！！用“xxx | yyy”显示多个满足要求的 --filter <key>   Suppress specific instructions
 		    --range <start-end>  Search between two addresses (0x...-0x...)
 		    --badbytes <byte>Rejects specific bytes in the gadget's address